Carpet Burweed

 Mechanical

-- Small infestations of Carpet Burweed may be effectively controlled by hand-pulling, but this must be done before the seeds set.
+- Small infestations of carpet burweed may be effectively controlled by hand-pulling, but this must be done before the seeds set.

 - Ensure that any flowering heads or buds are bagged to prevent unwanted spread.